 Hi there, I am a PhD student and Minerva Scholar at the University of Glasgow.

-Research Interests
+Research interests

 • Structural and Algorithmic Results for Stable Cycles and Partitions in the Roommates Problem (journal version), with David Manlove

-Talks without Proceedings
+Talks without proceedings

 • The Tractability Frontier in Non-Bipartite Stable Matching, CS+Econ Joint Workshop (at University of Edinburgh), 2025.